codemagic-ci-cd/codemagic-docs/content/yaml-code-signing/code-signing-identities.md

 ### iOS profiles

-Codemagic also lets you upload provisioning profiles with the `.mobileprovision` extension.
+You can upload provisioning profiles with the `.mobileprovision` extension.

 Alternatively, you can automatically fetch the provisioning profiles from the Apple Developer Portal based on your team's Apple Developer Portal connection and bundle identifier.
 When fetching, profiles are displayed by category: `Development profiles`, `Ad Hoc profiles`, `App Store profiles`, and `Enterprise profiles`.
 For each selected profile, it is necessary to provide a unique **Reference name**, which can be later used in `codemagic.yaml` to fetch the profile.